0xcart/artemis/README.md

 ![Output](doc/image/output.jpg)

 Click on the `OUTPUT` tab.
-By default `Adapter Output` is selected in the drop-down menu on the right:
+By default, `Adapter Output` is selected in the drop-down menu on the right:

 ![Adapter](doc/image/adapter.jpg)

-You should see the following (or similar) printed to the `OUTPUT`:
+You should see the following (or similar) printed to the `OUTPUT` tab:

 ```shell
 ...